weaveworks/weave-policy-validator/docs/demo/end-to-end-demo.md

 This will validate the repository entites in the commit time by using the CI.

-Create new branch from the repository and add the Violating Service to this path `clusters/my-cluster/violating-service.yaml` then create a pull request with this branch against `main`.
+Create new branch from the repository and add the Violating Deployment to this path `clusters/my-cluster/violating-deployment.yaml` then create a pull request with this branch against `main`.

 <details>
-  <summary>violating-service.yaml - Click to expand .. </summary>
+  <summary>violating-deployment.yaml - Click to expand .. </summary>

 ```yaml
 apiVersion: apps/v1